SELF GUIDED AUDIO TOURS HAWAII

 Be Prepared for the Return

 What goes up, must come down.
 It’s a fairly steep ascent to the top of Angel’s Landing, and if your balance isn’t great, you may find yourself doing a lot of crouching and scrambling.
 This can definitely be a major thigh workout and will also put a lot of pressure on your knees.
-If you have joint issues, consider bringing your brace.
+If you have joint issues, consider bringing your knee brace.

 Patience is a Virtue

 On the same note, if you need to take a break, find a safe place to "pull over" and let others pass.
 If you can't find one, don't force yourself to go faster than your body feels capable.
-Safety comes first; after all, this is supposed to be fun!
+Safety comes first; and after all, this is supposed to be fun!
 Don’t let the impatience of others ruin your experience!

 Reconsider Bringing the Kids